pemcg/manageiq-automation-howto-guide/chapter9/investigative_debugging.md

 **InspectMe** is an Instance/Method combination supplied out-of-the-box that we can call to dump some attributes of $evm.root and its associated objects.
 As an example we can call InspectMe from a button on a _VM and Instance_ object as we did when running our AddCustomAttribute instance in [A More Advanced Example](../chapter5/a_more_advanced_example.md).
 As both the Instance and Method are in the _ManageIQ/System/Request_ namespace, we can call InspectMe directly rather than calling _Call\_Instance_ as an intermediary.

-We can view the results of the InspectMe dump in automation.log...
+We can view the results of the InspectMe dump in automation.log:

 ```
 [root@cloudforms ~]# vmdb